folutade/KnowThatYouAnointed/content/posts/the-party.md

   Ayy, **clout chasing hell of a disease**, brother
   I'm fasting four days out the week, brother*

-* It is also notable that on the battle track "THE HEART PART 6", Drake accused Kendrick of "clout chasing" as Drake denied Kendrick's allegations that Drake was involved in pedophilia and sex trafficing.
+* It is also notable that on the battle track "THE HEART PART 6," Drake accused Kendrick of "clout chasing" as Drake denied Kendrick's allegations that Drake was involved in pedophilia and sex trafficking.

   * *Album droppin' soon, no wonder **you turn to a clout chaser 'stead of doin' hard labor***